koalateadev/fact-fetch/README.md

 - Dependent on Reddit and OpenAI API availability
 - May not catch all forms of misinformation
 - Responses are limited to topics covered in the research database

-## License

-[Add your license information here]

-## Support

-For issues, questions, or contributions, please open an issue on the repository.

-## Disclaimer

-This bot is for educational and informational purposes.
-While it uses scientific research, users should always verify information independently and consult with qualified professionals for health and dietary advice.